Primrose Heron Lamb's Ears

 A truly elegant variation of lamb's ears; foliage emerges a pale blue-green, but sun exposure turns them a pale yellow green with lovely silver flocking; lovely whorls of pink flowers occasionally arise on footlong stems; a perfect edging for the border

-Primrose Heron Lamb's Ears's attractive large tomentose oval leaves emerge bluish-green in spring, turning chartreuse in color with hints of gold throughout the season.
+Primrose Heron Lamb's Ears's attractive large tomentose oval leaves emerge bluish-green in spring, turning chartreuse in color with hints of gold throughout the season on a plant with a mounded habit of growth.
 It has masses of beautiful spikes of shell pink flowers rising above the foliage in early summer, which are most effective when planted in groupings.
-The fruit is not ornamentally significant.

 Primrose Heron Lamb's Ears is a dense herbaceous perennial with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.